A peek at Acasti Pharma Inc. (ACST): Who has invested in It?

 Acasti Pharma Inc. (ACST): Who are the competitors?

-Omeros Corporation (OMER) is 11.14% up on the 1-year trading charts.
-Short interest in the company’s stock has risen 10.67% from the last report on Jan 14, 2021 to stand at a total of 1.59 million short shares sold with a short interest ratio of 0.03.
+Omeros Corporation (OMER) is 61.49% up on the 1-year trading charts.
+Short interest in the company’s stock has fallen -68.42% from the last report on Jan 28, 2021 to stand at a total of 2.24 million short shares sold with a short interest ratio of 0.03.